truefoundry/truefoundry-docs/deployment/job/cron-job.md

-# Deploy cron job
+# Deploy Cron Job

 In this guide, we will deploy a cron job.
 A cron job runs the defined job on a repeating schedule.
 This can be  useful to retrain a model periodically, generate reports and more.

-We will use the same setup and code that we defined in the [last guide](./deploy.md) .
+We will use the same setup and code that we defined in the [Deploy Job guide](./deploy.md) .
 We will modify our deployment config to schedule it as a cron job that will run every 12 hours.

 **You can find the complete code in this example [here](https://github.com/truefoundry/truefoundry-examples/tree/main/deployment/job/cron)**

-Make sure you have [Prerequisites](./deploy.md#prerequisites) and [Code](./deploy.md#code-and-dependencies) setup from the [last guide](./deploy.md).
+Make sure you have [Prerequisites](./deploy.md#prerequisites) and [Code](./deploy.md#code-and-dependencies) setup from the [Deploy Job guide](./deploy.md).
 We have replicated the code here for completeness.

 ```
 .